gabriel-asevedo/JavaExercises/README.md

 ## About the project
 Java Exercises is a set of exercises developed for training and improvement in the Java language with an emphasis on OOP, also improving programming logic.

-These are some of the exercises proposed in Professor **Nélio Alves**' Java course within the [Udemy](https://www.udemy.com/course/java-curso-completo/) platform.
+These are some of the exercises proposed in Professor **Nelio Alves**' Java course within the [Udemy](https://www.udemy.com/course/java-curso-completo/) platform.

 ## Technologies used 💻
 - Eclipse IDE